Bogos-Printed/eventso_project/README.md

 ## Usage

-Start the application dev in frontend file with :
+Start the application dev in Frontend file with :

 ```bash
 npm run start